I'm back in, still answering questions :)

 Keele University (UK) & Institut Laue Langevin (France)

-Favourite thing to do in science Looking at atoms!
+Favourite thing to do in my job Looking at atoms!

 I use crystals as an amplifier – they shout out their atomic secrets to me.

 Just like we use X-rays to look inside the human body, I use beams that let me probe molecules that are too small for us to see with normal light.
 Seeing molecules is cool of course, but my goal is to find the structure and shape of molecules so I can understand how they work in Biology, how they react to different things.
 We call this Structural Biology.
 Crystallographers use crystals as their samples (like the crystals of table salt, or sugar, but these are made of proteins or nucleic acids).

 Lately I became very interested in studies related to food, like the proteins that keep milk stable while it keeps all the calcium we need (even when we warm it up just before we dunk our biscuits in!).
 I also study proteins from tropical plants that are extremely sweet.
 They are so sweet, that 1kg (about 0.15stones) of it corresponds to 3tons (over 400 stones) of sugar!
 This may not sound very appetising, but we have all probably eaten it as an ingredient in our food…

 The one typical thing about my days is time flying.